Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Performance Evaluations

-In summary, we draw the following conclusions from Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}: 1) A power (multisine) waveform (superposed to a communication (OFDM) waveform) is useful to enlarge the rate-energy region of WIPT, for $N$ sufficiently large ($N>4$).
-2) Without WPT multisine waveform, PS is preferred over TS.
-3) With PC and NC, PS is favoured for low $N$, a combination of PS and TS for medium $N$ and TS for large $N$.
-4) With PC and sufficiently large $N$, TS is favoured at low SNR and PS at high SNR.
+In summary, we draw the following conclusions from Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}: 1) A multi-carrier power (multisine) waveform (superposed to a multi-carrier communication waveform with CSCG inputs) is useful to enlarge the R-E region of WIPT, for $N$ sufficiently large ($N>4$).
+2) Without multisine power waveform, PS is preferred over TS.
+3) PS is favoured for low $N$, a combination of PS and TS for medium $N$ and TS for large $N$.
+4) For sufficiently large $N$, TS is favoured at low SNR and PS at high SNR.
 It is important to note that 1), 3) and 4) are consequences of the non-linearity of the rectifier.

-It is also noteworthy to recall that if we had used the linear model for the design and evaluation of the rate-energy region, following Observation \ref{obs_main}, there would not be any benefit of using a multisine waveform on top of the OFDM since both are equally suitable from an energy harvesting perspective.
-Moreover, according to Section \ref{OFDM_design}, the optimum design of an OFDM waveform for WPT is the same for both the linear and non-linear model, namely based on the ASS strategy.
-These facts imply that the rate-energy region achieved with a design of WIPT based on the linear model is the same as the one achieved by ``No WPT waveform'' in Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}\footnote{This has been validated by simulations but are not reported here for brevity.}.
-Moreover, since the ``No WPT waveform'' strategy is always significantly outperformed by both PC and NC strategies in Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}, this also implies that the design of WIPT based on the non-linear rectifier model is more spectrally efficient than a design based on the linear model.
-The importance of accounting for the non-linearity of the rectifier in the design and evaluations of WPT was highlighted in \cite{Clerckx:2016b}.
+It is also noteworthy to recall that if we had used the linear model for the design and evaluation of the R-E region, following Observation \ref{obs_main}, there would not be any benefit of using a multisine waveform on top of the modulated waveform since both are equally suitable from an energy harvesting perspective.
+Moreover, according to Section \ref{OFDM_design}, the optimum design of a multi-carrier modulated waveform (with CSCG inputs) for WPT is the same for both the linear and non-linear model, namely based on the ASS strategy.
+These facts imply that the R-E region achieved with a design of WIPT based on the linear model is the same as the one achieved by ``No power waveform'' in Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}\footnote{Validated by simulations but are not reported here for brevity.}.
+Moreover, since the ``No power waveform'' strategy is always significantly outperformed by the superposed waveform in Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR}, this also implies that the design of WIPT based on the nonlinear rectifier model is more spectrally efficient than a design based on the linear model.
+The importance of accounting for the nonlinearity of the rectifier in the design and evaluations of WPT was highlighted in \cite{Clerckx:2016b}.
 Evaluations in this paper shows that this is also true for WIPT.